 An old clothes washer can use 40 to 50 gallons per load.
 A new front-loading or horizontal axis machine uses as little as 10 gallons per load.
 Its high-speed spin cycle forces more water out of clothes, which means clothes need less time in the dryer.
 And because a front-loader machine doesn’t have an agitator, it’s gentler on your clothes.

-- Retrofit Your Faucet with an Aerator
+- Retrofit Your Faucet with a High-Efficiency Aerator

 For a faucet with an inside thread, unscrew the old faucet attachment and screw on the aerator.
 For outside threaded faucets, remove the top washer from the aerator to expose the inside threads.
 Then screw on the aerator.